To worship God as a loving family of Christ, through ministry involving education, fellowship, evangelism, and missions.

 Tim joined the staff at Peace United Methodist church in July of 2015.

 Tim joined the staff at Peace United Methodist church in July of 2015, coming from Chattanooga, TN where he served as the Administrative Coordinator for 4 ½ years at St. Luke United Methodist Church.
 Prior to that, Tim spent 33 years in the steel industry along with 29 years as a volunteer firefighter/EMT.
 He has an Associate’s Degree in Business Administration from Jefferson Technical College.
-He and his wife, Denise, who is a RN at Mary Washington Hospital, a Certified Lay Servant and a Certified Lay Minister, live in Spotsylvania.
+He and his wife, Denise, who is a RN, a Certified Lay Servant and a Certified Lay Minister, live in Spotsylvania.
 They are members at Fredericksburg United Methodist Church.

 Sandy Corvin, Peace UMC Preschool’s Director, has been joyfully with the Peace Preschool Program since September 2007.
 Sandy earned her BSED with a concentration in MR LD EH from Ohio University in Athens, Ohio.
 She taught in the public school systems prior to transitioning to working as an Educational Consultant, and later an Inpatient Program Director for Children at a Private Behavioral Healthcare program.
 Sandy has enjoyed volunteering as a Catechist for her church, a youth group volunteer, as well as spent many years as a Family Readiness Volunteer assisting other families in the Marine Corps.